Go to the first, previous, next, last section, table of contents.

 This mode of operation creates a non-interactive shell.

-The special parameter $0 is set to the name of the file (rather than the name of the shell), and the positional parameters are set to the remaining arguments.
+The parameter $0 is set to the name of the file (rather than the name of the shell),

-When Bash finds such a file in the $PATH for a command, it spawns a subshell to execute it.
+When a file in the $PATH for a command, it spawns a subshell to execute it.
 In other words, executing

 is equivalent to executing